davidralphlewis/binaryephemera/_notes/Apophenia.md

 This phenomena is closely linked to [[pareidolia]], but is more concerned with all iinformation, not just faces.

-It's another reason why we [[perception-problems|our perception]] cannot be trusted.
+It's another reason why we [[Perception Problems|our perception]] cannot be trusted.